 Dr. Tanner: I think the first thing to remember is that there are

-on an instrument, or in a situation where you don’t feel proficient.
-It is
+an instrument, or in a situation where you don’t feel proficient.
+It is often

-often something that I have found to be something you can even barter for.
-I know a
+something that I have found to be something you can even barter for.
+I know a lot of

-lot of people worry about money.
-I barter, sometimes, piano lessons with other
+people worry about money.
+I barter, sometimes, piano lessons with other homeschooling

-you can barter straight across: “I’ll teach your child violin and you
+straight across: “I’ll teach your child violin and you teach mine

 But I will strongly tell parents, if you’re not talking about one-on-one

-child music history, I want to teach my child about music, I want to teach my child
+music history, I want to teach my child about music, I want to teach my child rhythm, I

-rhythm, I want to teach my child basic songs”—almost anyone can do that.
+want to teach my child basic songs”—almost anyone can do that.
+Because

-Because really what’s important is loving music, and the ability to read a
+really what’s important is loving music, and the ability to read a basic book so

-basic book so that you understand the music history: you’ve heard of the
+that you understand the music history: you’ve heard of the composer you’re

 But if you can get your child engaged, it works very much like any other subject.